Why Tape Storage is Still a Relevant Part of the Backup Puzzle

 In addition, though tape media and drives are extremely robust, lack of proper drive care and poor media management can compromise reliability.
 Many companies prefer to outsource so they don’t have to manage media storage policy and procedure.

-When you outsource your media storage, we look after the details:
+When you outsource your tape storage, we look after the details: